MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-ext-object.md

 Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 1, you can define tooltips on table fields.
 When a tooltip is defined on a table field, any page that uses the field automatically inherits the tooltip.

-For more information, see [Add tooltips to table and page fields](devenv-adding-tooltips.md).
+Learn more about adding tooltips in [Add tooltips to table and page fields](devenv-adding-tooltips.md).

 ## Using keywords to place actions and controls